tjohnston-softdev/rsi-facebook-reach/readme.md

 \
 ![Page Insights - People](./images/page-insights/people.jpg)

-For example, this screenshot indicates that out of all of the depicted page's fans, 57% of them are women, 41% are men, and the remaining 2% presumebly have a different gender identity.
+For example, this screenshot indicates that out of all of the depicted page's fans, 57% of them are women, 41% are men, and the remaining 2% presumably have a different gender identity.
 The column graph shows that the most popular gender-age demographic is women aged 45 to 54.

 ---